kubeflow/katib/README.md

 When the spec.Status.Condition becomes ```Succeeded```, the experiment is finished.

 You can monitor your results in Katib UI.
-Access Katib UI via Kubeflow dashboard if you have used standard installation or port-forward the katib-ui service if you have installed manually.
+Access Katib UI via Kubeflow dashboard if you have used standard installation or port-forward the `katib-ui` service if you have installed manually.

 ```
 kubectl -n kubeflow port-forward svc/katib-ui 8080:80
 ```

-You can access to Katib UI using this URL: ```http://localhost:8080/katib/```.
+You can access the Katib UI using this URL: ```http://localhost:8080/katib/```.

 ### Cleanups

-Delete installed components using `kubectl delete -f` on the respective folder
+Delete installed components using `kubectl delete -f` on the respective folders.

 ## CONTRIBUTING